Logeswaran123/Deep-RL/README.md

 While Monte Carlo methods only adjust their estimates once the final outcome is known, TD methods adjust predictions to match later, more accurate, predictions about the future before the final outcome is known.
 This is a form of bootstrapping.

+### Q-Learning
+Q-Learning is an off-policy value-based method that uses a TD approach to train its action-value function.
+Q-Learning is the algorithm we use to train our Q-function, an action-value function that determines the value of being at a particular state and taking a specific action at that state.

 ## Deep RL agents
 | Name | Description | Code | Model |
 |:----:|:-----------:|:----:|:-----:|